South Sudan says can resume oil output within three weeks

 Speaking to reporters after returning from Addis Ababa, South Sudan’s Petroleum and Mining Minister Stephen Dhieu Dau said there were few technical barriers to resuming oil output.

-“We assume that we will resume as soon as possible,” he said, adding it would take three weeks at most to resume output and no more than a further week for it to reach the export terminal in Port Sudan.
+“We assume that we will resume as soon as possible,” he said, adding it would not take more than three weeks to be able to resume output and no more than 28 days for it to reach the export terminal in Port Sudan.

-According to a technical assessment of the oil facilities, South Sudan will start oil production at 80 percent of pre-shutdown levels, Dau said.

-In Khartoum, Awad Abdelfatah, undersecretary at Sudan’s oil ministry, told Reuters orders had been given to oil firms to prepare to receive southern oil.
-He said he expected flows would not be less than 160,000 barrels a day at first.

-The two former civil war enemies agreed at the talks in Addis Ababa on Friday to order the withdrawal of their troops from a demilitarized border zone within a week to ease tensions and open the way to resuming oil exports.
+The two former civil war enemies agreed at the talks in the Ethiopian capital on Friday to order the withdrawal of their troops from a demilitarized border zone within a week to ease tensions and open the way to resuming oil exports.

 South Sudan’s president has already given that order, an army spokesman said on Monday.

-The timetable said redeployment of forces from the border zone should be complete by April 5, and that the two countries should set up a committee by March 17 to set the boundary.
+The timetable said the redeployment of forces from the border zone should be complete by April 5, and that the two countries should set up a joint committee by March 17 for demarcating the boundary.

 However, it did not set a date for determining the final status of Abyei, a disputed territory that has been a perennial source of tension between the two sides.
 An administration and council for the area would be set up by March 17, it said.

-Nor did the deal finalize the ownership of five contested border areas, which will be referred to a non-binding African Union team of experts.

-Interior ministers from both countries also planned to meet on March 17 to discuss how to open up border crossings and ease the movement of citizens between the two countries, Sudan’s state news agency SUNA reported.
+Interior ministers from both countries also planned to meet on March 17 to discuss ways of opening up border crossings and easing the movement of citizens between the two countries, Sudan’s state news agency SUNA reported.

 South Sudan accused Khartoum of blocking trade across the roughly 2,000-km (1,250-mile) border ahead of partition.
-The timeline said the two should immediately start managing a “soft border” to allow movement of people, goods and services.
+The timeline said the two should immediately start managing a “soft border” that would facilitate movement of people, goods and services.

-Samson Wassara, a professor of political science at Juba University, said the agreement seemed to be the result of increasing strain on both sides since the shutdown.

-“This time, I think the parties are agreeing under diplomatic pressure, but also under economic pressure and local political pressure,” he said.

-After teetering on the brink of full-scale conflict in April during the worst border clashes since splitting, the two countries agreed in September to set up the buffer zone but did not implement it.
+After teetering on the brink of full-scale conflict in April during the worst border clashes since their split, the two countries agreed in September to set up the buffer zone but did not implement it.

-Some 2 million people died in Sudan’s decades-long north-south civil war, which ended with a 2005 peace deal that paved the way for the South’s secession.
+Some two million people died in Sudan’s decades-long north-south civil war, which ended with a 2005 peace deal that paved the way for the South’s secession.

-Writing by Alexander Dziadosz in Cairo; Additional reporting by Khalid Abdelaziz in Khartoum; editing by Jon Hemming and James Jukwey
+Writing by Alexander Dziadosz in Cairo; editing by Jon Hemming and James Jukwey